Skip to main content

 How to Declare at UW-Green Bay

-A Complete List of Our Majors & Minors
+A Complete List of Our Programs

 You are responsible for planning your course of study and major with the assistance and consultation of your academic advisor.
-To ensure you are fulfilling the correct requirements:
+To ensure you are fulfilling the requirements:

 • Meet with your advisor each semester before registering for classes

-• Check your degree progress through the Student Information System.
+• Check your degree progress through SIS.

 • Consult the college catalog and the academic department to get specific information about program requirements, areas of emphasis, and course offerings.